 The Consular Section is not able to issue visas on the day of the interview.
 All applicants are encouraged to apply for visas well in advance of planned travel to the United States.
 The Consular Section strongly advises you to purchase tickets or book reservations only after you have received your nonimmigrant visa.

 Students whose classes start within 30 days may request an expedited appointment by following the directions in our online Navigator.

 Step 3.
 Collect any Supporting Documentation

-For your interview, you will need a valid passport; DS-160 confirmation page, Appointment confirmation page, a 2 x 2 inch color photo not older than 6 months – with a light or white background (if not uploaded in the electronic application), original of I-20 form, SEVIS payment receipt (Pay SEVIS fee before the interview at fmjfee.com) and the forms listed in Step 2 are required for the visa interview.
-Additional documents may be requested to establish if you are qualified.
+For your interview, you will need a valid passport; DS-160 confirmation page; a 2 x 2 inch color photo not older than 6 months – with a light or white background (if not uploaded in the electronic application); original I-20 form; and the SEVIS payment receipt (SEVIS fee must be paid before the interview at fmjfee.com).
+Additional documents may be requested to establish whether you are qualified for the visa.
 For example, additional requested documents may include evidence of your ability to pay or your educational background.